tbg-ia/template-fixer-for-woocommerce/readme.txt

 == Description ==

-**WooCommerce Template Fixer** is the definitive solution for one of the most common problems in WooCommerce stores: **outdated templates that compromise security and functionality**.
+**Template Fixer for WooCommerce** is the definitive solution for one of the most common problems in WooCommerce stores: **outdated templates that compromise security and functionality**.

 ### 🚨 Why do you need this plugin?